glenpalmer/Docker-Compose-Oracle-XE21c-ORDS/README.md

 ```

 Occassionally the ORDS service will start before the DB service has finished, which makes the ORDS service fail as the database is not yet up so a connection can not be made.
 To get around this I mess around with the interval and timeout commands.

+Based on the above, I have a suspicion that the problem might be in the actual test and that the interval is what is making this work.